Can Your Benefits Be Terminated While on Long-Term Disability?

 There can also be other limitations in your policy that could result in termination.
-Below, we discuss some of the reasons why your long-term disability claim may be terminated.
-But you should read your policy carefully to understand the definition of disability and the other factors and provisions that may affect your ability to continue receiving long-term disability benefits.
+Below, we discuss some of the reasons why your long-term disability claim may be terminated, but you should read your policy carefully to understand the definition of disability and other factors and provisions that may affect your ability to continue receiving long-term disability benefits.

 The insurance company may even hire a third-party nurse or doctor to review the medical records.
 You should keep in mind that many of these nurses or doctors are repeatedly hired by insurance companies to conduct reviews.
 Your benefits could be terminated if the third-party reviewer determines that you do not have restrictions or limitations that prevent you from working.
 You should contact an attorney if your insurance company is conducting a medical review and you do not think the medical evidence is being assessed fairly.

 If your policy changes to an any occupation definition of disability after a certain period of time, your insurance company may have a vocational specialist review your claim to determine if you are capable of working in another occupation.
 If the vocational specialist determines that you are capable of performing other occupations, your long-term disability claim may be terminated.
-The specialist may suggest different occupations that you feel are not consistent with your medical condition or vocational skills, but it can be challenging to counter these vocational reviews.
+The specialist may suggest different occupations that you feel are not consistent with your medical condition or vocational skills.
+It can be challenging to counter these vocational reviews.
 You should contact an attorney if you disagree with the occupations suggested by the vocational specialist.

 Application of Policy Limitations and Terminated Benefits

-It is very important to ready your policy entirely to locate and understand any limitations that may be involved with your claim.
+It is very important to read your policy entirely to locate and understand any limitations that may be involved with your claim.
 Many policies have limitations that restrict the amount of time that benefits are payable depending on your disabling condition(s).
-For example, many policies will limit disabilities based on mental health conditions to 12—24 months of benefits.
+For example, many policies will limit disabilities based on mental health conditions to 12 to 24 months of benefits.